VilledeMontreal/workit/README.md

 -   Make sample and confirm compatibility with DMN
 -   Adding a common exception error codes between Manager clients
 -   Add metrics by using prometheus lib
--   Questionning about spliting this project in 4 parts (core-camunda-message, core-camunda-engine-client-lib, core-zeebe-engine-client-lib, core-camunda-client-lib)
-    - Dependencies would be
-        - core-camunda-message -> core-camunda-engine-client-lib
-        - core-camunda-message -> core-zeebe-engine-client-lib
-        - core-camunda-client-lib, core-zeebe-engine-client-lib or core-camunda-engine-client-lib  -> app
 </details>

 ## Versionning